BelizeOfficial Name: Belize

 Safety and Security

-The potential for domestic terrorist activity such as bombings, kidnappings, or hijackings is considered low in Belize.
-However, domestic gang members and other criminals have used fragmentation grenades and firearms to settle disputes.
+Hundreds of thousands of tourists from all over the world visit Belize safely every year, but Belize is rated high for crime.
+Domestic gang members and other criminals have used fragmentation grenades and firearms to settle disputes.
 Neither U.S. citizens nor other foreign nationals are known to have been the victims or targets of terrorist activity in Belize.
-U.S. citizens are not believed to be specifically targeted for robbery or other crimes but are instead targets of opportunity.
 No areas are closed to travel but visitors should exercise caution, particularly in southern Belize City and remote areas along Belize’s borders.

 To stay connected: